mahmoud-elbassiony/movie-app-react/README.md

-# Movies & TV shows Web Application (React.js)
+# Showstream Web Application (React.js)

-User can browse the movie app and able to see movies and tv shows, filter them, see movie or tv show details in addition to add them to watchlist.
+Showstream is a web application built using React.js and Typescript that helps you discover and manage your favorite movies and TV shows.

+Here are some of the key features and functionalities:
+- Discover trending movies and tv shows.
+- Filter by media type.
+- Search functionality.
+- Watchlist functionality.
+- Authentication and protected routes.
+- Lazy loading to enhance performance.
+- Responsive design.

 # Getting Started with Create React App